Ride Notes for July 22nd, 2015

 At some point during the day I started to ride with a group of women with Skull/Butterfly gear.
 We rode together for quite awhile because we seemed to ride at the same pace for the flat sections; I would climb hills faster than them, but they were willing to take the downhills faster than me.
 I can't remember when we started riding together, and I can't remember when we stopped.
 It was probably at one of the stops, but I don't recall.

 Mike and I stopped in Goble at the 62-mile point around 12:30pm, although we didn't stay long.
-We refilled our water bottles, and I had a couple snacks which I had saved from an earlier stop that day.
+We refilled our water bottles, and I had a couple snacks that I had saved from an earlier stop that day.
 After 10 minutes or so we were back on the road.

 Stopping for water in Goble.